BriceNocenti/tabxplor/README.md

 to the variance of the (sub)table, with `color = "contrib"`.
 By default, only the cells whose contribution is superior to the mean contribution are colored.
-It highlights the cells which would stand out in a correspondance analysis (the two related categories would be located at the edges of the first axes ; here, being black is associated with never married and being separated).
+It highlights the cells which would stand out in a correspondence analysis (the two related categories would be located at the edges of the first axes ; here, being black is associated with never married and being separated).